-The Spam Act is piece of legislation that has become like a distant uncool relative: The one who only gets remembered when they turn up uninvited at a party and demands to know where their invitation is.
-Unfortunately, it is routinely forgotten when training start-ups and new businesses about their roles and responsibilities.
+The Spam Act is a piece of legislation that has become like a distant uncool relative: The one who only gets remembered when they turn up uninvited at a party and demands to know where their invitation is.
+Unfortunately, it is routinely forgotten when training start-ups and small businesses about their roles and responsibilities.

 So what is it and why should you care?